telekom/oscake-documentation/docs/curations.md

 A curation is always defined for a specific `file_scope`.
 This definition may contain a concrete file path or a `glob`-pattern (the latter is only allowed for "update" and "delete")

 ### Curations for Licenses
 For a defined `file_scope` one or more license modifications may be defined.
+If the tag `source_root` is set to a specific directory, and the path of the file_scope starts with this directory, it will be removed in the curated oscc-file.

 The following examples are discussed below:

 ``` ...
     file_licenses: